 In this area, if you want to live outside of town, you'll be looking at an off grid property.
 It's as simple as that.
 Country living means a home that is off the power grid up here.

 The company Dan was interviewing with had flown us into Yellowknife just before Christmas in 2012, so we could learn about the area.
-While visiting, one of the people in the company mentioned a cabin for sale off the grid up the Ingraham Trail.
+While visiting, someone from the company mentioned a cabin for sale off the grid up the Ingraham Trail.

 We drove out to see it.
 While I liked it, Dan wasn't thrilled with the idea of having a honey bucket in the washroom.